What are options before Mamata Banerjee?

 "The loyalty factor isn't there among TMC leaders, as many of them had joined 'rising' Mamata after leaving their former parties.
 Now the BJP is a rising star in West Bengal and it has returned back to power in Delhi with a huge majority, so Mamata won't be able to stop her people shifting loyalties," says the journalist.

-The scribe says the handling of the party by Mamata and her nephew Abhishek Banerjee during 8-year-rule in West Bengal is another reason for the downfall of the TMC.
+The scribe says the handling of the party by Mamata and her nephew Abhishek Banerjee during eight-year-rule in West Bengal is another reason for the downfall of the TMC.

 "Banerjee family is like the Gandhi family and there is no democracy within the party.
 Except for Muslim TMC leaders, there is a fear factor among other party leaders, who are in fact obeyers.
 They only obey the orders of Abhishek," says the journo, adding the only option that is left with Mamata to prevent further downfall of the party is sooner she makes TMC democratic is better.